Skip to main content

 Certain employees are not required to report information regarding gender-based harassment or sexual harassment in a way that identifies complainants without their consent.
 These individuals are known as confidential employees.
 When acting in their primary role at the University, reports to these individuals are confidential and can be anonymous.
 Except in rare, extreme circumstances, identifying information disclosed to these individuals will not be shared without a complainant’s explicit permission.

-Primary providers of confidential support services and advocacy at University Park are Counseling and Psychological Services, University Health Services (Medical Staff), and the Gender Equity Center.
+Primary providers of confidential support services and advocacy at University Park are Counseling and Psychological Services, University Health Services (Medical Staff), and the Relationship Violence Outreach, Intervention, and Community Education Center (R-VOICE).
 Learn how you can get the confidential assistance you need.

 The University can work with you to identify resources and remedial measures that will help you feel safe- for example, changing on-campus housing assignments, changing classroom assignments, and/or issuing an administrative directive for no contact.
 The Title IX Coordinator and other on-campus resources can assist you with this.